team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/egg-plant.md

 - Potassium: 229mg

 **Companion plants:**
-Best Companion plants include peas and beans as these vegetables additional nitrogen to the surrounding soil.
+Best Companion plants include peas and beans as these vegetables add nitrogen to the surrounding soil.
 - Peas
 - Beans
 - Bush beans